 And then it’s finally time for some action!

-And even if they do, it’s still a good practise to confirm once again which action you want them to take.
+And even if they do, it’s still a good practice to confirm once again which action you want them to take.

 All that is left now is to tell them to do just that.
 That’s it!

-Feel free to steal this script and modify it to your liking! (with the emphasis on modify, as there’s no such thing as a script that works for everyone).
+Feel free to steal this script and modify it to your liking! (with the emphasis on modifying, as there’s no such thing as a script that works for everyone).